Physician assistants (PA) are nationally certified and licensed medical

 - 100 percent of clinical rotations are located within the Tampa Bay area.

-- New 30,000-square-foot PA facility, opening in Fall 2018, includes a simulation center with both high fidelity simulators and standardized patients.
+- New, state-of-the-art, 30,000-square-foot PA facility, opening in Fall 2018, includes a simulation center with both high fidelity simulators and standardized patients.

 Topics of Study